richardlock/powershell-vmwarevsphere/README.md

 Introduction
 ============

-This is a set of PowerShell cmdlets for managing VMware vSphere.
+This is a set of PowerShell cmdlets for use with VMware vSphere.
 It includes a module manifest "VMwarevSphere.psd1" which references the modules in the "Functions" subdirectory.
 Each module is a single cmdlet.
 The DRS group cmdlets are based on code from Luc Dekens, but with some modifications required for the "Update-ClusterVMDrsGroups" cmdlet.

 To get started, run "Import-Module VMwarevSphere" to import the module into a PowerCLI session.